-Data presented in this report are generated from the AFP surveillance database and represent specimens received by the National Institute for Communicable Diseases (NICD) of the National Health Laboratory Service (NHLS) and may differ from those presented by the National Department of Health, as they may receive information on cases where no specimens were taken.
+Data presented in this report are generated from the AFP surveillance database and represent specimens received at the National Institute for Communicable Diseases (NICD) of the National Health Laboratory Service (NHLS).
+These figures may differ from those presented by the National Department of Health who may receive information on cases from whom no specimen was taken.
 Every patient with AFP, including Guillain-Barre syndrome, in children younger than 15 years of age, or a patient of any age with a clinical diagnosis of polio made by a medical doctor, must be regarded as a possible polio case until proven otherwise.
-To meet sample adequacy requirements, all cases require two stool specimens of good condition and sufficient quantity collected at least 24-48 hours apart within 14 days of onset of paralysis.
+To meet sample adequacy requirements, all cases require two stool specimens in good condition and sufficient quantity collected at least 24 -48 hours apart within 14 days of the onset of paralysis.